nf-core/mag/docs/output.md

 ### fastp

 [fastp](https://github.com/OpenGene/fastp) is a all-in-one fastq preprocessor for read/adapter trimming and quality control.
 It is used in this pipeline for trimming adapter sequences and discard low-quality reads.
-Output is in the results folder and part of the MultiQC report.
+Its output is in the results folder and part of the MultiQC report.

 **Output directory: `results/QC_shortreads/fastp/[sample]`**